 Discussions on the package have tended to focus on the level of ambition, in particular Renewable Energy and Energy Efficiency targets.
 The European Parliament supports higher targets while Member States lean towards a more cautious approach, setting the scene for tense negotiations.

-Meanwhile, European electricity markets are undergoing structural changes due to rising demand for capacity, the gradual phase out of coal and nuclear, and funding restraints.
+Meanwhile, European electricity markets are undergoing structural changes due to rising demand for capacity, the gradual phase out of coal and funding restraints.
 New investments are insufficient to bridge the gap.